OpenSynergy/pysar/README.md

-# PySAR: A Model Access and Code Generation Framework Written in Python
+# PySAR: a Model Access and Code Generation Framework Written in Python

 ## Rationale